bcgov/sso-keycloak-backstage/BC-Service-Card-Integration.md

 *BC Services Card provides an Open ID Connect authentication server.
 Integration to this service is not available in the *standard* realms.*

 The IDIM team that manages BCSC integration is responsible for safeguarding the personal information that is available in a login context.
 They have a business requirement that integrations to BCSC cannot be shared without IDIM approval.
-The standard realm is a shared environment -- if we enabled a BCSC integration in a standard realm it would be technically available to all the clients that are configured to use that realm, thus breaking the security model. test
+The standard realm is a shared environment -- if we enabled a BCSC integration in a standard realm it would be technically available to all the clients that are configured to use that realm, thus breaking the security model.

 ---------------------------------